 So, now your formula will be:

-Using an OR logic in COUNIF/COUNIFS can increase its power and save you for writing long formulas.
+Using OR logic in COUNIF/COUNIFS can increase its power and save you from writing long formulas.

 And, using dynamic criteria is super awesome.
 You can change values anytime you want, without changing the formula.

-I hope you found this formula tips useful and it will help to become more efficient in your work.
+I hope you found these formula tips useful and they will help you to become more efficient in your work.

 Have you tried this anytime before this?